 What’s the hardest part about wearing a mask?

 Not touching eyes, face or mask!
 Germs can still be spread from toys, books, tablets and tables from fingers to face masks.
-Then, if a facemask is touched, those pesky germs can spread farther.
+Then, if a face mask is touched, those pesky germs can spread further.

 It takes practice to learn how to take masks on and off safely without touching the fabric.
 Touch only the ear loops or the ties that keep it on.
 Masks can be kept in their own special bag or other designated place while not being worn.

 Oops!
 What if someone accidentally touched their eyes, face or face mask?

 Do not worry, they should just go wash their hands!
 In fact, handwashing is recommended before AND after wearing face masks.

 Helpful Resources from the Centers for Disease Control and Prevention (CDC):

 - Use of Cloth Face Coverings to Help Slow the Spread of COVID-19

 - How to Safely Wear and Take Off a Cloth Face Covering